-Table 10: Pattern Summary Table - SA-SANC-SS
+Table 11: Pattern Summary Table - SA-SANC-SS Image: Comparison of the second secon

-12 CISA may request modifications to the CSP's default format in order to include required information or to improve ingestion processing.
+&lt;sup>12 CISA may request modifications to the CSP's default format in order to include required information or to improve ingestion processing.
 Once CISA decides on a format for a given vendor and service, subsequent agencies that use the same CSP/service may use it as a standard.